 - Credit for Learning from Experience: Students may be eligible to waive the bachelor's degree requirement if they have at least 10 years of verifiable work experience, have successfully completed Reflections on Life Experience coursework, submit a portfolio of student work samples and qualify for 30 units of credit by assessment of prior learning, and meet other application criteria.

 This course will explore the current health status of African Americans, and in particular examines the impact of the mental health systems and their policies, practices, and structures.
 The role of mental health professionals in advocacy with health systems in the Black community will be discussed.

-Clinical Skills in Family Therapy
+Clinical Skills in Group and Family Therapy